Sticky TV: Segments

 Sticky TV had numerous segments including teenage issues, cooking, fashion, and obstacle courses segments.
 In the show's final years, a Relaxation Station with a pond and chairs was added, where segments like WWYD? were held.

+No Brain

+No Brain was a competition that existed in the first season.
+If a contestant got all five questions right, the family would be taken to the studios in Auckland during filming on Saturdays to redeem the prize.

+Wannabes

+Wannabes was a talent competition, held from 6 May to 23 August 2002.
+Voting was done on a separate website (wannabes.tv) and by text messaging.
+In it, forty young singers ages 12 to 18 presented their music videos, cover versions of popular songs.
+The winner's prize was an overseas trip to visit a famous celebrity.
+The half-hour final was shown at 7:30pm on 23 August 2002.

+Its third season in 2004 was hosted by Tom Hern.

+Howzit

+Howzit was a segment where viewers shared their problems.
+They received support from a panel of 11 and 12-year olds who were experiencing these issues.
+Introduced in 2004.

+Freaky Feats

+Freaky Feats was a competition held during season 3 in 2004 in which five contestants had to win five physical and mental challenges to win NZ$500.
+It ran before the last cartoon of the show.

 Testers

 Testers was a segment about testing different things at once.
 It started around 2015 and tests were done with Harlan and Star, who mostly discussed food and lifestyle.
-It lasted until the final episode on December 25, 2017.
+It lasted until the final episode on 25 December 2017.

 What Would You Do?

 What Would You Do was a segment of Sticky TV about teenage issues, including relationships, bullying, school, other life issues.
 Viewers can send in a question to be discussed on the show by a group of teenagers who have been selected to host the segment.
 Like Testers, it too lasted until the final episode.

 Quiz Caravan

 Quiz Caravan started in 2011 where players will answer 10 questions and win a prize.
 In 2014, it changed to having 7 questions and win 2 prizes.
 Once again, it ended with the final episode in 2017.